 Gr γλεπω “I see” – Sw glippa, Dan glippe “to see, blink”, Ukr hlypaty “to look”.

-Icl. glop-r “an idion” – there is the root glup in many Slavic languages.
-The word is absent in otrher Germanic languages.
+Icl. glop-r “an idiot” – there is the root glup "silly" in many Slavic languages.
+The word is absent in other Germanic languages.

-ăđ. κωβιοσ “gudgeon” (Gobio gobio) – Icl. kobbi “young seal”, Sw. kobbe “seal”) – Ukr. kovbyk, Blr. kovbel “gudgeon”.
-There are similar word in the Baltic and Russian languages (A. LAUCHUTE Yu.A., 1982: 143), but they are fonetically farther away.
-Maybe this is a wandering word./p>
+гр. κωβιοσ “gudgeon” (Gobio gobio) – Icl. kobbi “young seal”, Sw. kobbe “seal” – Ukr. kovbyk, Blr. kovbel “gudgeon”.
+There are similar words in the Baltic and Russian languages (A. LAUCHUTE Yu.A., 1982: 143), but they are phonetically farther away.
+Maybe this is a wandering word.

 Icl. köstr “a pile”, "a pile of fuel" – Ukr. koster, Pol. kostra“a pile”, "a pile of fuel", Rus. koster "fire, fireside" a.o.
 Slavic.

 Icl. smuga “a narrow cleft” – Ukr. smuga "stripe".

 Gr χαρισ “beauty” – Old Norse hannr "skilled" – Ukr harnyi “beautiful”.